FZambia/centrifuge/docs/content/description.rst

 ``#`` is a separator to create private channels for users without sending POST request to your web application.
-For example if channel is ``news#user42`` then only user with id ``user42`` cab subscribe on this channel.
+For example if channel is ``news#user42`` then only user with id ``user42`` can subscribe on this channel.

 Moreover you can provide several user IDs in channel name separated by comma: ``dialog#user42,user43`` - in this case only ``user42`` and ``user43`` will be able to subscribe on this channel.